Hotel Gansevoort Meatpacking District

 At a glance: This is as close as you can get to South Beach without leaving town.

-Okay, we're not talking weather, but with its heated rooftop pool, offering plenteous chaises and easy access to the pricey bar, and a crowd that mixes the young/hip with those who think they are (or wish they were), this silvery 14-story tower, built in 2004, flaunts a palpable SB vibe, a mix of partying and preening by night, families by day.
+We’re not talking weather, but with its heated rooftop pool boasting a parade of chaises and easy access to the pricey bar, and a crowd that mixes the young/hip with those who think they are (or wish they were), this silvery 14-story tower, built in 2004, flaunts a palpable SB vibe, a mix of partying and preening by night, families by day.

 The lobby is a big, clubby, good-looking playroom, with a pool table, Barcelona chairs and an enormous bar (more pricey Meatpacking District drinks).
 As a proponent of big, democratic hotel lobbies, I’m disappointed that the lounge is velvet-roped off, with freebie seating constricted to small clusters of leather club chairs atop cowhide rugs.